The Impact of Obesity on the Health of Children and Adults in the UAE

 Overall, the fat-rich fast-food diet for all ages, sedentary lifestyles for children and adults, and harsh climatic conditions are the main causes of obesity.
 Obesity itself is also responsible for creating severe negative impacts on the health and wellbeing of people, both physically and mentally.

-Individuals with severe obesity are likely to develop serious health diseases, that may lower their quality of health.
+Individuals with severe obesity are likely to develop serious health diseases, which may lower their quality of health.
 Below are diseases that are likely to arise due to obesity.

 Diabetes